Spelman College: Athletics

-Spelman athletic teams were the Jaguars.
-The college was a member of the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing in the Great South Athletic Conference (GSAC) from 2003–04 to 2012–13.
+The Spelman athletic teams were called the Jaguars.
+The college was a member of the Division III ranks of the National Collegiate Athletic Association (NCAA), primarily competing in the Great South Athletic Conference (GSAC) from 2003–04 to 2012–13.

-Spelmen competed in seven intercollegiate varsity sports: Women's sports included basketball, cross country, golf, soccer, softball, tennis and volleyball.
+Spelman competed in seven intercollegiate varsity sports: Women's sports included basketball, cross country, golf, soccer, softball, tennis and volleyball.

+Discontinuation

 In 2013, Spelman College decided to drop varsity athletics and leave the NCAA.
 Using money originally budgeted to the sports programs, they created wellness programs available for all students.